Chase Brass Rod Manufacturing Extrusion

-Brass billets are heated at the extrusion press and extruded through one of our two presses.
-The press extrudes the brass through a die to make it into the shape and size requested.
-Depending on the size of the rod, it will be extruded as straight rod or coil.
-The brass rod is then cooled and sent through a pickling process to remove the oxidation from the rod surface.
+Chase Brass billets are heated at the extrusion press and extruded through one of our two presses.
+The press extrudes the heated brass through a die to make it into the shape – usually brass round stock or brass hex rod – and size requested.
+Depending on the size of the rod requested by brass rod suppliers, it gets extruded as straight rod or coil.
+The brass rod is then cooled and sent through a pickling process to remove oxidation from the extruded brass rod surface.

-In 2000 Chase Brass implemented Project 400, by adding a second press, in order to create production flexibility and to meet increasing brass rod demand.
+In 2000, Chase Brass implemented Project 400, a large scale project that added a second press effectively doubling capacity and enhancing production flexibility to meet increasing brass rod demand throughout the USA.